department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-04-Meds and supplies concept testing/Research plan.md

 ### Research questions

 - Which of the options is the most effective?
 In which is the user better able to order a supply?
-  	- Do Veterans expect medical supplies and medications to be completely different tools on MHV on VA.gov, OR do they expect them to be in the same category of tools with different characteristics, OR do they expect them to be the same, OR something else?
+  	- Do Veterans expect medical supplies and medications to be completely different tools on MHV on VA.gov (design option 1), OR do they expect them to be in the same category of tools with different characteristics (design option 2), OR do they expect them to be the same (design option 3), OR something else?
   	- How do Veterans expect to view and order their supplies; together or separate from a list of their medications?
 - What are the main stumbling blocks for Veterans?
 - What are the best and worst features of each option?